AngangGuo/blog/content/posts/2021/Notes - ProPresenter 7.md

 ### How to create a new theme by using a slide?
 If you build a slide you'd like to save as a Theme Slide in a Theme,
-* Right clicking on the Slide and going to `Themes...`,
+* Right-click on the Slide and going to `Themes...`,
 * Selecting the Theme you wish to put this slide under and then choosing `Add Selection to Theme`

 ## Shortcuts